14 Easter holiday activities to keep the kids entertained

 8. Host a toy swapping party

 If you’ve noticed your kids getting bored with some of their toys, why not host a toy swapping party during the Easter holidays with their close friends?
-They can come together, swap toys for a couple of weeks, before delivering them back to each other after a certain amount of time.
-You might find that your kids don’t want to give the swapped toys back, but that will only give you ideas for the next toy to buy for them!
+They can come together, swap toys for a couple of weeks, before delivering them back to each other.
+You might find that your kids don’t want to swap the toys back, but that will only give you ideas for the next toy to buy for them!

 Did you know?
 The Kids Toy Generator from Toys for a Pound is perfect for anyone that needs help choosing the perfect toy for a child.
 Answer a few simple questions and you’ll be provided with a handpicked selection of toys that your child will love.

 9. Spend the day at a local petting zoo

 On a clear day, head to your nearest petting zoo with the kids, to cuddle some bunnies, hold cute and fluffy chicks and feed the lambs, as well as seeing some of the other animals that live there.
 You’re guaranteed to have a lovely family day out.